Budapest might just be one of the best cities in Europe – it’s got history, impressive architecture, thermal baths, and a youthful atmosphere.

 Erzsébetváros is also the best area to stay in Budapest for nightlife thanks to its trendy bars, vibrant clubs, and rustic street food.
 If you’re looking for a great night out in Budapest, Erzsébetváros is the place to be.

-Erzsébetváros is my top pick for nightlife
+Erzsébetváros is my top pick for vibey nightlife.

 Continental Hotel Budapest

 Enjoy four-star accommodation in the heart of Budapest’s party district at the Continental Hotel Budapest.
 Featuring a relaxing wellness centre, guests can rest up after a night on the town in the sauna or by taking a dip in the indoor/outdoor pool.
-Each spacious room features modern décor, A/C, a mini-bar, and on-demand movies – ideal for the morning after a big night.

-Best Hotel in Erzsébetváros: Queen’s Court Hotel & Residence
+Queen’s Court Hotel & Residence | Best Luxury Hotel in Erzsébetváros

 Queen's Court Hotel & Residence

-The Queen’s Court Hotel & Residence is a five-star property in the Erzsébetváros neighbourhood.
+The Queen’s Court Hotel & Residence is a five-star, luxury hotel in the Erzsébetváros neighborhood.
 Surrounded by restaurants and bars, this luxurious hotel is at the heart of Budapest’s nightlife scene.
-Enjoy a drink at the bar before a night on the town, and make sure to line your stomach at one of the nearby restaurants!

 Things to See and Do in Erzsébetváros

-4. Drink, dance, and laugh the night away at Doboz, an open-air ruin bar where the music’s great and the drinks are cheap.
+2. Drink, dance, and laugh the night away at Doboz, an open-air ruin bar where the music’s great and the drinks are cheap.

-5. Spend a night at Szimpla Kert.
+3. Spend a night at Szimpla Kert.
 Built in a former factory this converted open-air space was the first ruin bar in the city.

-6. Savour custom cocktails and a charming atmosphere at Warmup Bar.
+4. Savour custom cocktails and a charming atmosphere at Warmup Bar.

-7. Enjoy urbane cocktails at Bar Pharma, a stylish speakeasy in the city.
+5. Enjoy urbane cocktails at Bar Pharma, a stylish speakeasy in the city.

-9. Wander the streets and look at the massive murals and street art that bring life and colour to once mundane grey buildings.
+7. Wander the streets and look at the massive murals and street art that bring life and colour to once mundane grey buildings.

 The Future of the SIM Card is HERE!